gwkokab/gwkokab/examples/inference_analysis.md

     </div>
 </div>

-For further improvement in local acceptance rate, you may reduce the step size.
+For further improvement in the local acceptance rate, you may reduce the step size.
 In the following plots, we decreased the local step size from $0.01$ to $0.008$.

 <div style="display: flex; justify-content: space-around;">
     <div style="margin: 10px;">